jenkspt/xtensor/README.md

 memory footprint of the image, we can represent the image, which should contain mostly zeros, as a sparse matrix.
 It appears that the SpaceX adaptive grid uses a sparse representation similar to 'Dictionary of Keys' (DOK).
-Scipy has a dok_matrix type, but unfortunately it does not extend to N dimentional tensors/arrays.
+Scipy has a dok_matrix type, but unfortunately it does not extend to N dimensional tensors/arrays.

 *(Side Note: only nearest neighbor (order=0) works for this code.
 A quick search shows that scipy.ndimage.zoom has several open issues on GitHub.